chinmaymprashanth/ab-testing-api/README.md

    * Treatment: \~11.88%
 2. Compute pooled conversion rate.
 3. Calculate Standard Error (SE).
-4. Compute z-score:
+4. Compute z-score.
-5. Compute p-value:
+5. Compute p-value.
    where $\Phi$ is the CDF of the standard normal distribution.

 ---